timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-13.md

 As long as the adventurers are respectful toward Shedrak and his master - and particularly if they claim to carry messages or items of possible interest to the beholder - Shedrak agrees to lead them to Karazikar.

 If the characters become hostile, Shedrak orders them to depart, lest they provoke the wrath of his all-powerful master.
-If attacked, he uses his <fetch-data type="spell">globe of invulnerability</fetch-data> scroll, casts <fetch-data type="spell">fly</fetch-data> on himself, and flies into the chasm.
+If attacked, he uses his <wc-fetch type="spell">globe of invulnerability</wc-fetch> scroll, casts <wc-fetch type="spell">fly</wc-fetch> on himself, and flies into the chasm.

 Shedrak allows up to ten party members accompany him, demanding that the rest of the expeditionary force remain behind.
 Shedrak then leads the smaller group across a bridge into the middle of Karazikar's Maw.